apache/cloudstack-documentation/source/adminguide/templates/_create_windows.rst

    messages that appear in the validation window.

 #.
 Copy the unattend.xml file into the c:\\windows\\system32\\sysprep
-   directory of the Windows 2008 R2 Virtual Machine
+   directory of the Windows 2008 R2 Instance

 #.
 Once you place the unattend.xml file in
    c:\\windows\\system32\\sysprep directory, you run the sysprep tool as